mhoeger/functions-docker-sample/README.md

  - On Kubernetes
  - On Azure Functions (fully serverless)

 This project includes a basic HTTP-triggered `Hello World` function (under http/index.js).
-If you are new to the Azure Functions programming model, you can get started with this [developers guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference).
+If you are new to the Azure Functions programming model, this [developers guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference) is helpful for learning important concepts.

 _The function itself is a very standard Azure Function._ The only difference is the simple Dockerfile at the root of the function app.